opencybersecurityalliance/firepit/docs/usage.rst

 After caching your STIX bundles, your database will contain the data.

 Passing a file path to `get_storage` will use sqlite3.
-Passing in a PostgreSQL connection string (e.g. postgresql://...) will instead attempt to connect to the PostgreSQL instance specified.
+Passing in a PostgreSQL connection URI (e.g. postgresql://...) will instead attempt to connect to the PostgreSQL instance specified.